SharePoint/sp-dev-docs/docs/sp-add-ins/deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md

-##
+#Next steps
+<a name="Nextsteps"></a>

 We strongly recommend that you continue with this series about SharePoint-hosted add-ins before you go on to the more advanced topics.
-Next we get back to coding in  [Add custom columns to a SharePoint-hostedSharePoint Add-in](add-custom-columns-to-a-sharepoint-hostedsharepoint-add-in).
+Next we get back to coding in  [Add custom columns to a SharePoint-hostedSharePoint Add-in](add-custom-columns-to-a-sharepoint-hostedsharepoint-add-in.md).